-Both the electrode will provide you the same tensile strength and positional capacities.
-The biggest difference would be the storage usage.
-While the 7018 has a low-hydrogen coating on them, the 7014 has an iron powder coating.
-Basically, the 7014 rod is the same as the 7018 but more suitable for beginners.
+Both electrodes will provide you the same tensile strength and positional capacities.
+The biggest difference would be the storage of the rods because the 7018 has a low-hydrogen coating on them, while the 7014 has an iron powder coating.
+Besides this, the 7014 rod has almost the same characteristics as the 7018 while being more suitable for beginners.

 WHEN TO USE THE 7018 AND 7014 RODS